trampgeek/moodle-qtype_coderunner/README.md

    for this question (e.g. the Jobe sandbox).
 The sandbox compiles the program (if necessary) and runs it, using the standard input supplied by the testcase.
-1. The output from the run is passed into whatever Grader component is configured, as is the expected output.
+1. The output from the run is passed into whatever Grader component is configured, as is the expected output specified for the test case.
 The most common grader is the "exact match" grader but other types are available.
 1. The output from the grader is a "test result object" which contains (amongst other things) "Expected" and "Got" attributes.
 1. The above steps are repeated for all testcases, giving an array of test result objects (not shown explicitly in the figure).
-1. All the test results are passed to the CodeRunner question renderer, which presents them in tabular form to the user, with tests that pass shown with a green tick and failing ones shown with a red cross.
+1. All the test results are passed to the CodeRunner question renderer, which presents them in to the user as the Results Table.
+Tests that pass are shown with a green tick and failing ones shown with a red cross.
    Typically the whole table is coloured red if any tests fail or green if all tests pass.

 The above description is somewhat simplified.
-Firstly, it ignores the existence of what is the "combinator template", which attempts if possible to combine all the test cases into a single executable program.
+Firstly, it ignores the existence of the "combinator template", which combines all the test cases into a single executable program.
 The per-test template is used only if there is no combinator template or if each test case has its own standard input stream or if an exception occurs during execution of the combined program.
 This will all be explained later, in the section on templates.

-Secondly, there are several more-advanced features that are ignored by the above, such as special customised grading templates, that generate an executable program which does the grading of the student code as well.
-This can be done by a per-test-case template grader, which defines a single row of the result table, or by a combinator template grade, which essentially defines the entire result table.
+Secondly, there are several more-advanced features that are ignored by the above, such as special customised grading templates, which generate an executable program that does the grading of the student code as well.
+A per-test-case template grader can be used to define each row of the result table, or a combinator template grader can be used to defines the entire result table.
 See the section on grading templates for more information.